Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Emotions Recognition/README.md

 The speech recognition take a time while transform the speech to text.
 The GUI don´t show the informative messages, so if you can open a console to follow the changes it will do better the perform of the function.
 Also, is recommended have a good microphone and be in a low noise envairoment.
 The chatterbot model can generate answer to similar sentences to that were trained, is not necessary that be the same sentences.

-* The image shows a few sentences spoken by the user and the anser generated.
+* The image shows a few sentences spoken by the user and the answer generated.
 ![speech recognition test gif](https://user-images.githubusercontent.com/31509775/32961706-92d650b8-cb97-11e7-9fb2-22ad5ed9a523.gif)